Sleep

 A local guide is an incredible asset for shopping in Morocco.
 The best tour guides know the top places to escort travelers based on their specific needs.
 You should have a shopping list in mind to share with your guide — especially if you’re visiting multiple destinations in Morocco.
 They’re also a good sounding board to understand which items are high-quality.
 Remember, you’ll be haggling, too, so your guide can help you negotiate for a fair price.

-The main religion in Morocco is Muslim, but the culture is very welcoming to a diverse range of practices.
+The truth: The main religion in Morocco is Muslim, but the culture is very welcoming to a diverse range of practices.

 While Morocco is a predominantly a Muslim country, the strong presence of several other religions and cultural groups (including Jewish, Christian and Amazigh, the local Indigenous community) add to its vibrant cultural tapestry.
 One of Morocco’s hallmarks is its beautiful confluence of cultures — its historic elements range from Mediterranean to Phoenician to Moorish — which makes Morocco a truly unique destination to visit.
 Plus, with strong religious presences beyond Islam, it’s not uncommon to see multiple religious symbols intermingling, like a doorway marked with writings of both the Torah and the Qur’an.